 Aside from this systemic suffering, accidents continue to happen.
 Between December 2020 and March 2021, 2,500 young bulls were stranded at sea in torturous conditions before eventually being killed in the port of Cartagena, Spain.
 But instead of stopping such exports, Cartagena port started exporting animals shortly after the first round of killing.

 FOUR PAWS demands a system reform on a European level.
 The European institutions should finally put an end to the cruel long-distance transports and replace it with the transport of meat and carcasses.

 Immediate measures and a change in the law are necessary to protect the animals!

-The lack of controls and penalties is a systematic violation of the already lax EU regulation 1/2005 on the protection of animals during transport.
+The lack of controls and penalties is a systematic violation of the already lax EU regulation on live animal transport (Regulation 1/2005) on the protection of animals during transport.
 The few breaks and the stocking density of the vehicles are continuously disregarded.

-FOUR PAWS calls for a revision of transport regulation and immediate action to adress the worst animal welfare issues.
+FOUR PAWS calls for a strong revision of the transport regulation and immediate action to address the worst animal welfare issues.

 Our demands concerning live animal transports:

-- A ban on the long-distance transports of live animals to third countries
+- A ban on long-distance transport of live animals to third countries

-- Alimitation of the transport duration of live animals to a maximum of 8 hours (4 hours for poultry)
+- A limitation of the transport duration of live animals to a maximum of 8 hours (4 hours for poultry and rabbits)